Security

 Note

 Service and operator users are not permitted to login.
-For more information on these user types, see User types in Helix Core Server Administrator Guide.
+For more information on these user types, see Types of users in Helix Core Server Administrator Guide.

 Prevent login